ah2021soot/ah2021soot/README.md

 - 👋 Hi, I’m @ah2021soot
-- 👀 I’m interested in kotlin && kotlin
+- 👀 I’m interested in kotlin && java
 - 🌱 I’m currently learning kotlin && java program
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...